APPLE KEYBOARD TESTER

 1. Does this tester work with MacBook built-in keyboards?

-Ans.
 Yes.
-The tester works with any Apple keyboard that sends standard key codes to the browser, including MacBook Air, MacBook Pro, and iMac built-in keyboards, as well as external Magic Keyboards connected via USB or Bluetooth.
+It works with any Apple keyboard that sends standard key codes to the browser, including MacBook Air, MacBook Pro, and iMac built-in keyboards, as well as external Magic Keyboards connected via USB or Bluetooth.

-2. Why do some Function keys not register?
+2. Why are some Function keys not registering?

-Ans. macOS intercepts certain F-keys for system functions like brightness and volume by default.
-Go to System Settings, Keyboard, and enable “Use F1, F2, etc. keys as standard function keys” to allow the tester to detect them directly.
+macOS intercepts certain F-keys for system functions like brightness and volume control by default.
+Go to System Settings, Keyboard, and enable “Use F1, F2, etc. keys as standard function keys” to allow the tester to detect them as direct key inputs.

 3. Can I test left and right Command keys separately?